nickswink/Dogcat-Writeup/README.md

 ## Flag 4

 Honestly I had no idea how to get flag 4.
 You need to escape the docker container that you are in which was a new concept for me.
+This docker container runs priviledged on the parent machine and has a backup bash script that runs frequently.
+You can use this to send a shell on the parent machine to yourself.

 Navigate to /opt/backups